-Johann Hermann Schein (1586-1630)
+Johann Hermann Schein (20.01.1586–19.11.1630)

 2. Private Life

-Johann Hermann Schein suffered terrible strokes of fate during his life.
-He buried his first wife Sidonia Hösel in 1624.
-She died after the birth of their fifth child.
-Three of the five children from this marriage died in infancy.
-Only two sons, Johann Samuel and Johann Hermann, outlived their father.
+Johann Hermann Schein had to bear many misfortunes during his lifetime.
+He buried his first wife Sidonia Hösel, daughter of the Saxon elector’s treasure chamber secretary (Rentsekretarius) Eusebius Hösel, in 1624.
+She died after giving birth to their fifth child.
+Three children from this marriage died as infants.
+Only the two sons, Johann Samuel and Johann Hermann, outlived their father.

-In 1625 Schein married his second wife Elisabeth von der Perre.
-She bore him five more children, four of which did not live past their first year.
-The fifth child was baptized after the death of its father.
-Early in his service as Cantor of St. Thomas he was plagued by serious illness.
-During the last few years of his life he frequently traveled to Karlsbad where he hoped to be healed of his gout, kidney stones, and consumption.
-He succumbed to consumption on November 19th 1630 in Leipzig, just before his 45th birthday.
-His close friend and companion Heinrich Schulz dedicated the six voice motet of mourning (Trauer-Motette) “Das ist je gewißlich wahr“ to the composer.
-Tobias Michael was his successor as Cantor of St. Thomas.
+In 1625 Schein married his second wife, Elisabeth von der Perre in Leipzig.
+She gave him five more children, but four did not make through their first year.
+The fifth child was only baptized after the death of its father.
+During his term as St. Thomas cantor in Leipzig, Schein had been plagued by severe illness early on.
+During his final years he often travelled to Carlsbad (Karlovy Vary, Czech Republic) for treatment and hoped to be healed of gout, kidney stones and consumption.
+But he succumbed to consumption on November 19th, 1630 in Leipzig, shortly before his 45th birthday.
+His close friend and companion Heinrich Schütz dedicated his mourning-motet Das ist je gewisslich wahr (SWV 277) for six voices to the composer.
+Tobias Michael was appointed the next St. Thomas cantor.

 3. Connection to Leipzig

-1615: Cymbalum Sionium (Published in Leipzig)
+1615: Cymbalum Sionium (published in Leipzig)

-1623: Fontana d’Israel/Israels Brünnlein (Published in Leipzig)
+1623: Fontana d’Israel/Israels Brünnlein (published in Leipzig)

-1618 und 1626: Opella Nova (Part 1 published in Leipzig, 2.
-Part published in Freiberg)
+1618 and 1626: Opella Nova (1. part published in Leipzig, 2. part published in Freiberg)

-1609: Das Venus Kräntzlein (Published in Wittenberg)
+1609: Das Venus Kräntzlein (published in Wittenberg)

-1621, 1626, 1628: Musica boscareccia/Waldliederlein (Part 3, all published in Leipzig)
+1621, 1626, 1628: Musica boscareccia/Waldliederlein (3 parts, all published in Leipzig)

-1624: Diletti pastorali/ Hirtenlieder (Published in Leipzig)
+1624: Diletti pastorali/ Hirtenlieder (published in Leipzig)

-1626: Studentenschmauß (Published in Leipzig)
+1626: Studentenschmauss (published in Leipzig)

 1617: Banchetto musicale (Published in Leipzig)